 According to the website Wikipedia, a 2011 survey indicated that there were more than three times as many Christians in 2010 as in 1910, but the rate of growth in the number of Christians was slower than the growth of the world’s population over the same time period.
 In other words, although the number of Christians on Earth tripled from 1910 to 2010, the percentage of Christians in the world declined during that 100-year period.

-We conclude that the return of Jesus Christ to Earth, His millennial reign, and the consummation of human history will not occur until essentially everyone in the world has had an opportunity to respond to the gospel message of how to receive eternal salvation.
+Therefore, we conclude that the return of Jesus Christ to Earth, His millennial reign, and the consummation of human history will not occur until essentially everyone in the world has had an opportunity to respond to the gospel message regarding how to receive eternal salvation.

 [For a discussion regarding a matter that is closely related to this article, click on “When Will Jesus Christ Return?”]